 What type of waste are aerosols?

-Aerosols are considered to be a form of classified or hazardous waste.
-This means that you must proceed with caution when disposing of them.
-In fact, the EPA estimates that aerosol cans make up around 40% of the hazardous waste that is sent to specialist facilities each year.
+Aerosols are considered a form of classified or hazardous waste.
+This means you must proceed with caution when disposing of aerosol cans.
+In fact, the Environmental Protection Agency (EPA) estimates that aerosol cans make up around 40% of the hazardous waste sent to specialist facilities each year.

 Who invented aerosols?

 Studies suggest that the concept of aerosol cans or containers (a system that allows liquid particles to be distributed as mist) dates as far back as 1790.
 However, the original patent for aerosol was awarded to chemical biologist Erik Rotheim in 1927.
 Since then, many different variations of aerosol products have been introduced to the international market.

 Aerosol containers are typically made of four components.
 Each one of these is made from different materials of varying degrees of recyclability.
 The four components aerosol cans are made from are the:

 - Container – The main body of the aerosol is typically made from some form of metal – such as tin-plated metal and aluminium.
 These materials are unlikely to react negatively with whatever is stored inside the can itself.
 In the UK, it’s estimated that 60% of aerosol containers are made from tin-plated steel and 40% from aluminium.
 These materials are widely recycled in the UK and beyond.